Muninder Adavelli

 42% of consumers are still likely to support a business despite its lackluster efforts in reviews and customer support.
 However, companies should still try to help their consumers through engaging content and service.

 9 out of 10 shoppers consult online reviews before purchasing.
-This means that even if your product is the best in the market, it would be best to have good reviews online.
-Incentivizing customers who leave reviews through customer loyalty rewards is one way to get good feedback, and another is providing excellent service to each individual.
+This means that even if your product leads the market, it would be best to have good reviews online.

 To ensure that your reviews look authentic, respond to most, if not all, of them.
 It will tell readers that the reviews are genuine and that you take the feedback seriously.